ltruncel/Bertelsmann_60daysofudacity/README.md

 ![D30_avg_no_products_purchased](/images/D30_avg_no_products_purchased.png)

-:cherry_blossom: I also attened an informative seminar about building a Flask App using Database. :smiley:
+:cherry_blossom: I also attended an informative seminar about building a Flask App using Database. :smiley: